ejwillemse/BAN313/chapter4.md

 1. Calculate the mean and standard deviation for the drill-hole size and assign your answer to `meanHoleSize` and `sdHoleSize`.
 2. Draw a histogram of the hole-size variable with *100* breaks and assign the histogram to `h1`.
 3. Calculate the bin probabilities for 100 bins by calling `null.probs1 <- diff(pnorm(h1$breaks, meanHoleSize, sdHoleSize))`.
-4. Draw a barplot of the probabilities, using `barplot(null.probs)`, to see that the bin probabilities follow a normal distribution.
+4. Draw a barplot of the probabilities, using `barplot(null.probs1)`, to see that the bin probabilities follow a normal distribution.
 5. Draw a histogram of the hole-size variable with *9* breaks and assign the histogram to `h2`.
 6. Calculate the bin probabilities for 9 bins by calling `null.probs2 <- diff(pnorm(h2$breaks, meanHoleSize, sdHoleSize))`.
 7. Perform the goodness-of-fit test by calling `chisq.test(x = h2$counts, p = null.probs2, rescale.p=TRUE, simulate.p.value=TRUE)` and view the results.